Ads

 Example: In 2021, a phishing campaign targeted Colonial Pipeline, leading to a ransomware attack that disrupted fuel supplies across the U.S. East Coast.

-Malicious software, or malware, is designed to infiltrate and damage systems.
+3. Malware Malicious software and malware, are designed to penetrate and damage systems.
 This includes viruses, worms, and spyware.

 Real-World Case Studies